 Chasing the Dragon concludes with the end of an era, as the pair go their separate ways in the face of a government clampdown against corruption and crime.
 With its limp treatment of dark and explosive material, the film also reduces larger-than-life characters and epic narratives into stuttering, second-rate melodrama.
 For all its technical polish and slick production values, Chasing the Dragon offers a lot of hot air, but not much substance.

 Where you watch Email alert

-Receive an email alert when the movie is online as a download or stream.
+Receive an email alert when the movie is available.

 Downloads and streams

 Is there a Chasing The Dragon torrent or stream available?

 When will Chasing The Dragon officially be available?

 As of now, there's no release date announced.
 This includes official services such as iTunes, Disney+, Blu-Ray or DVD release.